 As micro-history data makes more use of narrative, and includes more reasoning and conclusion-forming, then the data becomes a work of intellectual research.
 As such, it is afforded automatic copyright.
 The implications of this for online collaborative efforts are mentioned under Importance of Narrative.

 A common topic of discussion is how copyright relates to historical records such as the census.
-Many genealogists are confused by this, and worried by the restrictive T&C that online content providers ask them to accept.
+Many genealogists are confused by this, and also worried by the restrictive T&C that online content providers ask them to accept.

 Using the UK census as an example case, this section is my own take on the subject because I cannot find a single definitive statement on all the issues.
 If I cannot find this for UK records then there is almost certainly going to be a bigger issue for worldwide records.